Globular Clusters Formed within Dark Halos I: present-day abundance, distribution and kinematics: The abundance of intergalactic globular clusters

 We find that isolated GCs are indeed very rare, with the most massive halo having only 9 in this range (lower panel) and the second most massive only 3 (upper panel).
 Combining all our data together gives an abundance measure for GCs between 1 and $3 R_{200}$, denoted $N_{13}$, of

 where we have assumed a linear scaling with halo mass and had to apply a volume correction of a couple of percent due to a slight overlap of the $R=3R_{200}$ spheres of the seven halos.
-The value of $4.7$ for a fiducial $10^{12}$~\Msun\ MW halo would correspondingly suggest that for 30\% of the sky (i.e. the SDSS result from \citealp{diTullio_2015} and \citealp{Mackey_2016}) the expected value would be $1.4$ IGCs and, assuming Poisson statistics, that the probability of observing zero is $\exp(-1.4)\approx 25\%$, and easy to accommodate.
-In the future, as more GCs are identified in the outskirts of our galaxy, the observation of isolated GCs free floating between galaxies might become an exciting constrain to the models.
+For comparison we have repeated this calculation for the higher redshift tagging ($z=14.1$, $M_{\rm tag}=1.5\times 10^7$~\Msun) and found this reduces the prefactor by around $40\%$ to $2.77$, i.e. as one might expect from their higher clustering at high redshift that they are less common in the field today.
+The value of $4.7$ for a fiducial $10^{12}$~\Msun\ MW halo would correspondingly suggest that for 30\% of the sky (i.e. the SDSS result from \citealp{diTullio_2015} and \citealp{Mackey_2016}) the expected value would be $1.4$ IGCs and, assuming Poisson statistics, that the probability of observing zero is $\exp(-1.4)\approx 25\%$, and easy to accommodate (by extension also true for the higher redshift cut).
+In the future, as more GCs are identified in the outskirts of our galaxy, the observation of isolated GCs free floating between galaxies might become an exciting constraint to the models.